 Richard comes from a musical family, and has music running through the fabric of his life.
 As a child he was exposed to everything from the great influencers of musical trends such as the Beatles, Buddy Holly, AC/DC and Metallica, through to classical composers like Beethoven, Mozart and Tchaikovsky.

-He left at the age of 16 with a burning determination to be an individual and an intense passion for music.
+He left school with a burning determination to be an individual and an intense passion for music.

-While on a vocational cabinet making course he met a truly inspirational musician and songwriter with a rich musical history, Graham Dee, who could see something special in him.
+While on a vocational cabinet making course he met a truly inspirational musician and songwriter, Graham Dee, who could see something special in him.
 This chance encounter changed the course of his life.

-With Graham’s encouragement Richard began to play the guitar and started to write songs.
+Richard picked up the guitar and started to write songs.

 By the time Graham moved away from Norwich in 2005, Richard's love of music had turned into a strong determination and vocation.

-Over the next 10 years Richard launched three rock bands, wrote a portfolio of songs that he self recorded and produced, including the album Don't Look Back, performed with his third band The Indebtors.
+Over the next 10 years Richard launched three rock bands, wrote and recorded a portfolio of songs, including the album Don't Look Back, performed with his third band The Indebtors.
 This went on to receive critical acclaim and the band reached the finals of the national Rock The House competition with his song A New Day.

 Through this long apprenticeship, he worked with singing coach Kay Webber (coach to Britain's Got Talent star Ronan Parke) and for a short time with guitarist Paul Hill.